MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 ## DESCRIPTION

-The `Disable-PSRemoting` cmdlet prevents users on other computers from running PSCore commands on the local computer.
+The `Disable-PSRemoting` cmdlet prevents users on other computers from running PowerShell commands on the local computer.

-`Disable-PSRemoting` blocks remote access to all PSCore session configurations on the local computer.
-This prevents remote users from creating temporary or persistent PSCore sessions to the local computer. `Disable-PSRemoting` does not prevent remote users from creating Windows PowerShell sessions to the local computer.
-To disable all PowerShell session configurations, including Windows PowerShell configurations, run `Disable-PSRemoting` in Windows PowerShell on the local computer.
+`Disable-PSRemoting` blocks remote access to all PowerShell session configurations on the local computer.
+This prevents remote users from creating temporary or persistent PowerShell sessions to the local computer. `Disable-PSRemoting` does not prevent remote users from creating Windows PowerShell sessions to the local computer.
+To disable both PowerShell and Windows PowerShell session configurations run `Disable-PSRemoting` in Windows PowerShell on the local computer.
 `Disable-PSRemoting` does not prevent users of the local computer from creating sessions (**PSSessions**) on the local computer or remote computers.

-To re-enable remote access to all PSCore session configurations, use the `Enable-PSRemoting` cmdlet.
+To re-enable remote access to all PowerShell session configurations, use the `Enable-PSRemoting` cmdlet.
 To re-enable remote access to all session configurations, including Windows PowerShell configurations, run `Enable-PSRemoting` in Windows PowerShell on the local computer.
-To enable remote access to selected session configurations, use the *AccessMode* parameter of the `Set-PSSessionConfiguration` cmdlet.
+To enable remote access to selected session configurations, use the **AccessMode** parameter of the `Set-PSSessionConfiguration` cmdlet.
 You can also use the `Enable-PSSessionConfiguration` and `Disable-PSSessionConfiguration` cmdlets to enable and disable session configurations for all users.
 For more information about session configurations, see [about_Session_Configurations](About/about_Session_Configurations.md).

-In Windows PowerShell 2.0, `Disable-PSRemoting` prevents all users from creating user-managed sessions to the local computer.
-In Windows PowerShell 3.0 - 5.1, and PSCore, `Disable-PSRemoting` prevents users on other computers from creating user-managed sessions on the local computer, but allows users of the local computer to create user-managed loopback sessions.

 To run this cmdlet, start PowerShell with the Run as administrator option.

 > [!NOTE] This command appears only on PowerShell running on the Windows platform.
 It is not
 > available on Linux or MacOS versions.

-> [!CAUTION] On systems that have both Windows PowerShell 3.0 and the Windows PowerShell 2.0 engine,
-> do not use Windows PowerShell 2.0 to run the `Enable-PSRemoting` and `Disable-PSRemoting`
-> cmdlets.
-The commands might appear to succeed, but the remoting is not configured correctly.
-> Remote commands, and later attempts to enable and disable remoting, are likely to fail.

 ## EXAMPLES

-### Example 1: Prevent remote access to all PSCore session configurations
+### Example 1: Prevent remote access to all PowerShell session configurations
 ```powershell
 Disable-PSRemoting
 ```

 This command prevents remote access to all session configurations on the computer.

-### Example 2: Prevent remote access to all PSCore session configurations without confirmation prompt
+### Example 2: Prevent remote access to all PowerShell session configurations without confirmation prompt
 ```powershell
 Disable-PSRemoting -Force
 ```